-Many guidelines for driving after stroke recommend waiting at least one month before trying to drive again after a stroke.
-This lets you give your brain enough time to heal.
+Many guidelines for driving after a stroke recommend waiting at least one month before trying to drive again.
+This allows your brain enough time to heal.

 After you have waited the recommended time, you should consult your doctor, who will assess your driving fitness.

-Other physical effects which can make it unsafe to drive include pain, sensory problems and dizziness.
+Other physical effects which can make it unsafe to drive include pain, sensory problems, and dizziness.
+Spasticity is another common side effect of stroke, and can greatly restrict movement.

-A solid stroke exercise regimen can help you regain muscle movement and strength and let you get back on the road sooner.
+Fortunately, many of these challenges can be overcome with adaptive driving equipment and therapy.
+A solid exercise regimen can help you regain muscle movement and strength and let you get back on the road sooner(more on this later).

-About two-thirds of stroke survivors suffer from some sort of vision problem after stroke.
+About two-thirds of stroke survivors suffer from some sort of vision problem.
+Since, visual acuity can allow you to drive safely again, treating visual problems after stroke is imperative.

 Some of the various vision problems you might experience after stroke include: